stjordanis/terra-docs-old/docs/overview-intro.md

 sidebar_label: Introduction
 ---

-Welcome to the Terra Documentation.
+Welcome to the official Terra Documentation.
+Since Terra is a large project and can be intimidating to approach, we've organized articles into the following sections:

 * [**Terra Protocol**](proto-what-is-terra.md) explains how Terra works.
 Start here if you want to understand fundamentals about its blockchain architecture such as consensus and staking, and the mechanisms behind achieving stability and ensuring long-term growth.